-The objective of the annual report is three-fold.
-The annual report keeps the Government informed about all the updates, it communicates about all the modifications or changes, & it keeps the LLC members informed about the necessary taxes and costs.
+The objective of the annual report is threefold.
+The annual report keeps the Government informed about all updates, communicates modifications or changes, & it keeps the LLC members informed about necessary taxes and costs.
 This article has all the information about the District of Columbia LLC Annual Report filing in the District of Columbia.

 District of Columbia LLC Biennial Report

 Unlike many states, the state of District of Columbia requires an LLC to file a Biennial report.
 A biennial report makes sure that all the information provided by the LLC is accurate & updated.
-This information about the LLC is necessary for the State officials to track the companies’ taxes payment.
+This information about the LLC is necessary for the State officials to track the company’s tax payments.

 In the District of Columbia, instead of an Annual filing of the report, an LLC has to file a biennial report (a report to be filed every two years).
-Such a report has to include updated information about the company addresses, registered agent addresses, etc.
+Such a report must include updated information about the company’s addresses, the addresses of its registered agent, and other relevant details.
+Note that the LLC Annual Report is not the same as the Certificate of Good Standing in the District of Columbia.

 Does the District of Columbia Require an Annual Report Filing?